 Black people were only allowed in downtown St. Petersburg except to go to work.
-Dr. Ralph Wimbush integrated the downtown Mass Brothers lunch counter 1961.
+Dr. Ralph Wimbish integrated the downtown Mass Brothers lunch counter in 1961.

 BY DEIRDRE O’LEARY, Staff Writer

 ST. PETERSBURG — Based on the Florida Holocaust Museum’s 2015 exhibit of the same name, the museum presented a virtual overview of the Benches, Beaches & Boycotts—the Civil Rights Movement in Tampa Bay exhibit on Feb.
 10 in conjunction with St. Petersburg College for Black History month.

 Erin Blankenship, deputy director of Florida Holocaust Museum, led the presentation, focusing on the African-American communities of Central Avenue in Tampa, Newtown in Sarasota and neighborhoods in St. Pete, including the Deuces.